Documentation Index

 Investigate a specific cohort

-You’re investigating reports that the agent gets confused on multi-turn checkout flows.- Run a search like
+You’re investigating reports that the agent gets confused during multi-turn checkout flows.- Run a search like

 "checkout"and add a filter formetadata.flow = "checkout"andspanCount >= 5. - Save it as “Checkout flows over 5 steps”.